Script to log OverSight camera/mic events on macOS

 It’s 2023 and security firms are starting to release findings from 2022 threat data, notably their lists of the most active, impactful ransomware groups.

-I’ve been exploring how AI engines will impact traditional content discovery models.
+I’ve been really interested in how AI engines will impact traditional content discovery models.
 A key hypothesis is that content creators will reduce time-to-citation by:

 Great reporting by Brian Krebs: